ordina-jworks/ordina-jworks.github.io/_posts/2016-05-24-SpringIO16-Spring-Rest-Docs.md

 #### Andy's pick
-This time he didn't favored one but he mentioned that RestAssured gives you more functionality and extends your possibilities with HTTP.
+This time he didn't favor one but he mentioned that RestAssured gives you more functionality and extends your possibilities with HTTP.

 ### Snip, snip, snippets everywhere!